Mahdist State: The Mahdiyah

-The Mahdiyah has become known as the first genuine Sudanese nationalist government.
-The Mahdi maintained that his movement was not a religious order that could be accepted or rejected at will, but that it was a universal regime, which challenged man to join or to be destroyed.
 The Mahdi modified Islam's five pillars to support the dogma that loyalty to him was essential to true belief.
 The Mahdi also added the declaration "and Muhammad Ahmad is the Mahdi of God and the representative of His Prophet" to the recitation of the creed, the shahada.
-Moreover, service in the jihad replaced the hajj, or pilgrimage to Mecca, as a duty incumbent on the faithful.
-Zakat (almsgiving) became the tax paid to the state.
-The Mahdi justified these and other innovations and reforms as responses to instructions conveyed to him by God in visions.
+The government enforced mandatory salah, and also required twice-daily recitation of the Mahdi's rātib, or prayerbook.
+After the Mahdi's death, the Khalifa attempted to argue that a visit to his tomb replaced the hajj pilgrimage to Mecca.
+The Mahdi justified these as responses to instructions conveyed to him by God in visions.